Table Of Content

-where does red hair come from
+- Redhead Days: where does red hair actually come from?

 Once again, they regarded redheads, as untrustworthy- yet red hair was also desirable, as many Roman ladies aspired to it, prompting Roman wig makers to import quantities of red hair from northern Europe.
 “Hence, too, the same physical peculiarities throughout so vast a population.
 While redheads are born all throughout the world, they’re more likely to crop up in the Northern hemisphere.
 Though about 1-2% of the general world population has the red hair gene, that percentage rises to 2 to 6 percent north of the equator.
 You might believe that because these genetic traits are rare, they could be diluted out of the gene pool entirely.